 Batteries

-While it’s possible to power an electric motor with a conventional lead-acid battery, there are many good reasons to upgrade to lithium ion batteries.
+While it’s possible to power an electric motor with a conventional lead-acid battery, there are many good reasons to upgrade to lithium-ion batteries.

 Their increased usable capacity is roughly double what you can get out similarly sized lead-acid battery.
 More battery capacity means more range—and hours of fun—on your electric boat.